hashicorp/vagrant/website/docs/source/v2/vagrantfile/machine_settings.html.md

 <hr>

 `config.vm.communicator` - The communicator type to use to connect to the guest box.
-By default this is `:ssh`, but should be changed to `:winrm` for Windows guests.
+By default this is `"ssh"`, but should be changed to `"winrm"` for Windows guests.

 <hr>